 The Microsoft Dynamics 365 Customer Engagement Enterprise Sales application is a best-in-class application for managing the sales process for small to enterprise-level organizations.
 At $95/user/month, the Enterprise Sales app is competitively priced in comparison with other best-in-class solutions.
 However, $95/user/month can be a challenge for smaller organizations or organizations with limited sales CRM needs.
-In 2018, Microsoft introduced the Dynamics 365 Customer Engagement Sales Professional license at $65/user/month with the intent of lowering the Dynamics 365 Sales barrier to entry.
-Let’s look at Dynamics 365 Customer Engagement Sales Enterprise vs Sales Professional.
+In 2018, Microsoft introduced the Dynamics 365 Customer Engagement Sales Professional license at $65/user/month with the intent of lowering the Dynamics 365 Sales barrier-to-entry.

 The information in the table below comes from the Dynamics 365 May 2023 Licensing Guide.

 Please Note: This table doesn’t show everything Sales Professional does, just the areas where it differs from Sales Enterprise.